connexcs/docs/provider-ratecard.md

 Rate Card is one of the most important feature of Connex and managing rate cards is very easy and convenient.

-This tutorial will guide you on how to manage rate cards
+This tutorial will guide you on how to manage provider rate cards.

-## A to Z Rate Card Upload
+## Provider Rate Card Upload.

 1. Click on Management> Rate Card